The Bankrate promise

 - Income.
 Many lenders require borrowers to have a minimum annual income.
 Most lenders require at least some proof of income when you apply, even if they don’t have a minimum set.

 There are several reasons someone may have their loan application rejected:

 - Bad credit history: Bad credit history may indicate to creditors that you might be having trouble repaying what you owe based on past transactions.
-Your credit score is generally a good indicator of credit history, but lenders also look at your financial history to establish your creditworthiness.
+Although your credit score is generally a good indicator of credit history, lenders also look at your overall financial history to establish your creditworthiness.

 - Incomplete application: Your loan rejection could be as simple as missing documentation.
 If you are rejected for a loan, double-check that you fully completed the application and submitted all the proper documentation.

 - Lack of proof of steady income: Consistency is key because it helps lenders understand your job landscape moving forward.
 Because jobs can vary depending on the line of work, lenders may look at tax returns to get a better overview.

 - Loan doesn’t fit the purpose: Lenders might have certain restrictions on what you can and can’t do with loan money.
 The lender may be able to offer you alternative suggestions to better fit your needs.

 - Unsteady employment history: Lenders like to see a steady income stream over time.
 If you are between jobs or have a history of unsteady employment, this could indicate to lenders that you may not be a reliable borrower.